Health Care Payments Data (HPD)

 The HPD Program has developed the following goals, based on the legislative intent outlined in the authorizing statute.

-- Provide public benefit for Californians and the state while protecting individual privacy.
+- Provide public benefit for Californians and the state while protecting consumer privacy.

 - Increase transparency about health care costs, utilization, quality, and equity.